Sahib-Sawhney-WH/FnO-MCP/README.md

 ---

+## Security Considerations

+-   **Secrets Management**: The `.env` file contains sensitive credentials (`CLIENT_ID`, `CLIENT_SECRET`, etc.).
+This file should **never** be committed to source control.
+Ensure your `.gitignore` file includes `.env`.
+-   **Azure Deployment**: When deploying to Azure, use the **Configuration > Application settings** panel to store your secrets.
+These are securely injected as environment variables at runtime and are not stored in your code repository.
+-   **Network Security**: For production environments, consider placing the Azure Web App behind a firewall or in a Virtual Network (VNet) and using private endpoints to restrict access.

+---

 ## Deploying to Azure

 You can deploy this application directly to an Azure Web App service.
 The repository includes a sample GitHub Actions workflow file at `.github/workflows/main_fno-mcp.yml` that can be adapted for your deployment pipeline.